Course Substitution Petition Overview

 3. After attending this meeting, students are eligible to complete the course substitution petition(s).

 4. The Course Substitution Committee meets the first Thursday of every month.
 To be eligible for review, all other steps must be completed, and the petition with materials received the Tuesday prior.

 Course Substitution Information by Subject

 The Colleges of Liberal Arts & Sciences, Fine Arts, and Journalism & Communications require the completion of foreign language courses as part of their degree requirements.
-A student with a documented disability may petition to complete the requirement through the cultural option substitution.
-Appropriate documentation must be presented and provide a rationale that the student’s failure to meet the requirement is relative to the disability.
-If the petition is granted, the student must successfully complete pre-approved cultural options courses in order to fulfill his/her college’s foreign language requirement.
+Students with a documented disability may petition to substitute these courses.
+If the petition is granted, the student must successfully complete pre-approved cultural options courses to fulfill their college’s foreign language requirement.
 Substitution courses must be taken for a grade; taking them pass/fail is not acceptable.

-Typically the student will be required to take 12 credits of pre-approved cultural option courses which include a 3 credit language development course and 9 credits of courses from a pre-approved cultural diversity package if the petition is approved.
+Typically, the student will be required to take 12 credits of pre-approved cultural option courses which include a 3-credit language development course and 9 credits of courses from a pre-approved cultural diversity package if the petition is approved.
 Students will be directed to a liaison for each college who can guide them in selecting the right classes.
 Please note it is extremely important to meet with your liaison.
 Taking a course not accepted may result in no credits being applied toward the fulfilling the substitution requirements.

-It is the student’s responsibility to obtain written verification from his/her college that these courses will be accepted for his/her degree.
-The student is encouraged to place a copy of the verification in his/her file at the DRC.
+It is the student’s responsibility to obtain written verification from their college that these courses will be accepted for their degree.
 Florida Math Requirement (Gordon Rule) must be met by the student regardless of disability.
-Refer to the Undergraduate Catalog > Academic Policies > University Requirements > Writing & Math for more information on the Gordon Rule requirement.
+Students can review this information in the link below: